-We welcome estates contracted through a designated executor/executrix.
+We welcome estates contracted through a designated executor/executrix as space allows.
 Moving, remodeling or downsizing?
 Consider a Living Estate.
 Items from consignors are also accepted.
-Call (812) 571-0455 or (812) 660-0463 or e-mail email@example.com for more info.
+Call (812) 571-0455, (812) 660-0463 or e-mail firstname.lastname@example.org for more info.
 We can auction overstock or liquidate merchandise for businesses.
 Need more info?
-Consultations are free as are visits to view large amounts of potential auction items.
+Consultations are free, as are visits by the owners to the homes/storage areas of potential auction items.

 -How/What do you charge?

-Rapid Fire's commission is determined by whether the consignor/executor drops the items off at the auction house at 10430 US 421 N., Milton, KY, or if we bring trailers to pick-up items at your home/business.
+Rapid Fire's commission is determined by whether the consignor/executor delivers their items to the auction house at 10430 US 421 N., Milton, KY, or if we pick-up items at your home/business.
 Due to the high cost of fuel, a gas charge will be added for long distances.
 An additional fee is charged if Rapid Fire has to pack items.
 The fee is determined by the the amount each auction items sells for and how it was received in the auction house.
 Currently we do not charge a fee for items that do not sell.

 -When can I drop off items for consignment?

-Appointments are required for drop-offs due to limited space.
+Due to limited space, appointments are required for drop-offs.
+There are also times when we have a waiting list of upcoming consignors and may not be able to accept consignments at the time.
 Please call Lenny at (812) 571-0455 to discuss the best time to bring in auction items.
-We do not have room to spare to store items for any length of time and at some times may not be able to take your items immediately.
-You will be required to sign a contract at the time of drop-off or pick-up before we can auction items.
+With limited space, we are unable to be utilized as a storage facility.
+At times, we maybe be unable to accept items immediately.
+All executors/consignors are required to sign a contract at the time of drop-off or pick-up before we can auction items.

 -What is a Buyer's Premium?